-- Opportunity: What problem will the business solve? - Mission: What problem will the business solve? - Solution: How will the service uniquely solve the problem identified? - Market focus: What market and ideal customers will the business target? - Competitive advantage: How does the business intend to succeed against its competitors? - Ownership: Who are the major stakeholders in the company? - Expected returns: What are the key milestones for revenue, profits, growth, and customers?
+- Opportunity: What problem will the business solve? - Mission: What do we do?
+How do we do it?
+Whom do we do it for? - Solution: How will the service uniquely solve the problem identified? - Market focus: What market and ideal customers will the business target? - Competitive advantage: How does the business intend to succeed against its competitors? - Ownership: Who are the major stakeholders in the company? - Expected returns: What are the key milestones for revenue, profits, growth, and customers?